DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 Two actions (a **primary** and a **secondary**) may be assigned to each key combination.
-If any of the keys is released before the long press timeout (which is half a second) then the primary action is executed.
-If the key combination is held for the long press timeout, then, even without any of the keys being released, the secondary action is immediately executed - if a secondary action hasn't been assigned then the primary action is executed.
+If any of the keys is released before the long press timeout (which is |long press timeout|) then the primary action is executed.
+If the key combination is held for the long press timeout, then, even without any of the keys being released, the secondary action is immediately executed - if a secondary action hasn't been assigned then the primary action is executed instead.

+Secondary actions are enabled by default.
+They can be disabled with Backward+Dot3, and they can be enabled with Forward+Dot6.

 The way to cancel a key (or keys) that has been accidentally pressed is to press enough additional keys such that an unassigned key combination